Working for America

 The U.S. Export-Import (Ex-Im) Bank plays a critical role in leveling the playing field so American manufactures and small businesses can compete and win against foreign-based competitor businesses.
 Ex-Im provides financing solutions to foreign customers so that it’s easier for them to buy American-made goods.

-Now Ex-Im faces a bigger threat.
-Its charter to continue operations will expire soon in 2019.The result?
-American workers will suffer.
+We must continue to fully fund and fully staff the Ex-Im Bank, otherwise American workers will suffer.
 Foreign competitors have already taken notice.
 China’s four export credit agencies (similar to Ex-Im) invested more in just 2014-2015 than the entire 85 year history of our U.S. Ex-Im Bank.

 Manufacturing goods here in the U.S. and selling them abroad strengthens our country’s economy and provides high-paying, high-skilled jobs for American workers.
 Watch U.S. Fly supports policies that level the playing field for American workers who are competing with unfairly subsidized foreign companies.